mossnicholas/scATAC/README.md

 # scATAC
-An assortment of analyses for CRISPR sciATAC datasets
+An assortment of analyses across several CRISPR sciATAC datasets